IBM/datascienceontology-frontend/assets/pages/help.md

    This document is a guide to the JSON data format used internally for concepts and annotations.
 After reading it, you will know how to contribute new concepts and annotations to the ontology.

 3. [Knowledge Representation for Data Science](/page/math)
    For the mathematically inclined or merely curious, this document explains the category-theoretic underpinnings of the ontology language and its connection to the typed lambda calculus.
 References for further reading are provided.
-Users and contributors need not understand this material, but it is recommended for researchers who wish to extend the ontology language or associated program analysis tools.
+Users and contributors need not understand this material, but it is recommended for researchers who wish to extend the ontology language or the program analysis tools.

 ### FAQ